kamiljdudek/xpac/README.md

 * `orig` contains the original source, fixed only to build itself
 * `main` is the upstream by the new maintainer
-* `rpm` pulls from main to create a Fedora RPM package

 ## Links